luiz158/spring-embedded-database/README.md

-Spring Embedded Database
+Global Mart
 ===============================
+Product WebStore - REST API and in memory DB.

+###1.
+Features : Product Catalogue Service (Phase - 1)
-Demo project to Add Products to Product Catalogue
+* Add Products to catalogue.
+* View all products from catalogue.
+* View selective product by name.

+###1.
+Features : Pricing Service (Phase - 2)
+* View product's price by name (using Product Catalogue Service)

 ###1.
 Technologies used
 * Maven 3.0